SixSq/old.sixsq.github.com/_posts/2013-05-07-banner-jobs-join-us.md

 SixSq collaborators share a passion for excellence and innovation.
 Three positions are currently open in Geneva.
-Join the team and take part in brining to the market the next generation cloud solutions.
+Join the team and take part in bringing the next generation cloud solutions to the market.